 The Impact-Linked Finance Fund was established by Roots of Impact and iGravity in order to pool their know-how and activities for implementing scalable funds.
-Examples are the Impact-Linked Fund for Eastern and Southern Africa and the Impact-Linked Fund for Education.
+Examples are the Impact-Linked Fund for Eastern and Southern Africa, the Impact-Linked Fund for Education and the Impact-Linked Fund for Gender Inclusive Fintech.